Bedding Ceremony Stories: The Strange, Symbolic Heart of Medieval Marriage

 Bedding Ceremony Stories: 7 Fascinating Medieval Marriage Customs

-• Bedding ceremonies were integral to medieval marriages, symbolizing consummation and societal approval.
+• Bedding ceremony stories were integral to medieval marriages, symbolizing consummation and societal approval.

 • Practices varied across regions and classes, with some involving public participation and others remaining private.